 Pests are capable of damaging your home, as well as threatening your health.
-If you’re concerned about a home that you’re interested in being a home to pests as well, you need to schedule a home inspection as soon as possible.
+If you’re concerned about a home that you’re interested in being a home to pests as well, you need to schedule or book as soon as possible.
 Finding little furry friends as a surprise is never fun.

 In today’s market, it can be very tempting to skip a home inspection.
 Real estate professionals will tell you that the market is more cutthroat than it has been in years.
 Right now, it’s a seller’s market.
-Many buyers are skipping the home inspection portion of the house buying process, and in doing so they’re risking major issues in the home that they’re interested in.
+Many buyers are skipping this portion of the house buying process, and in doing so they’re risking major issues in the home that they’re interested in.

 Real Estate Agents Worry About the Good, We Handle the Bad and the Ugly